 Yes, this can really work.
 StartUp Greater Good is is based upon my knowledge of the law and business in real life.
 I’ve been a lawyer since 1996 and a business owner from 2006.
 I have personally spent my time and money trying different strategies and programs across the U.S. The information provided is based on training I’ve been selected to provide to U.S. Small Business Counselors, Chambers of Commerce, Community Colleges, Small Business Development Centers, and nonprofits designed to help start up businesses.

 Why do I need this stuff?
 Can’t I just do this on my own?

 I’ve had clients try to do it on their own and they just couldn’t find enough information to understand Texas Social Enterprises with a level of comfort, which is why they came to me with questions.
 I started researching Texas Social Enterprises and realized they were right—there’s not enough out there to truly assist you on your own.
-I made the conscious decision to offer this information so that no one would have to pay huge lawyer’s fees to learn about Texas Social Enterprises.
+I made the intentional decision to offer this information so that no one would have to pay huge lawyer’s fees to learn about Texas Social Enterprises.

 Also, the problem with going it alone is, well, it’s lonely—and it makes it seem hard.
 But when you realize you’re not the only one with a question or a concern, and you get the answer, you realize you are part of a community of people with the same struggles and triumphs when building your own Texas Social Enterprise!

 Being a Social Entrepreneur requires a special balance of a business mind and kind heart.
 But it is a tricky balance and that’s why we created RISE.